DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 }
 ```

-<div class="govuk-inset-text"> Providers must inform applicants of the outcome of their successful NPQ application. </div>

 ### Reject an application

 Providers should reject applications for those they do not want to enrol onto a course.
+Providers must inform applicants of the outcome of their unsuccessful NPQ application.

 Reasons to reject applications include (but are not limited to) the participant:

 * having been unsuccessful in their application process
 * not having secured funding